janaipakos/janaipakos.github.io/resume.md

 <li>Work with team of seven on front-end development on Sharepoint 2013 customer facing website with <strong>350+ combined pages</strong>.</li>
 <li>Record and produce <strong>20-hour</strong> knowledge transfer session of technical architecture and code base as added value for client.</li>
 <li>Create D3.js visualization and dependency tool for two different national banks; tools were used to enrich user experience and reduce time for employees in identifying relevant tasks and relationships.</li>
-<li>Create <strong>more than 600</strong> compliance and database testing documents for international bank.
+<li>Write <strong>more than 600</strong> compliance and database testing documents for international bank.
 Documents span five years of software use for Actimize AML applications.</li>
 <li>Collaborate on presentation dashboard using Django framework.</li>
 </ul>
 <h2>Barfly, New York, NY (2013–Present)</h2>